-- 7.23 With respect to the subsequent discovery of facts existing at the date of the auditor's report, the auditor will follow the steps in See AU-C 560, Subsequent Events and Subsequently Discovered Facts.
-If the auditor concludes that the previously issued auditor's report is not reliable and action should be taken to prevent future reliance on the report, the auditor will communicate such facts to the audited entity and advise the audited entity to make the appropriate disclosure of the facts to persons who may be relying on the auditor's reports, consistent with Paragraphs 5.5 and 5.6 above.
-If the audited entity fails to do so in a timely manner, the auditor will make the disclosure. - 7.24 Revised financial statements and the auditor's report(s) should be issued as soon as reasonably possible after the effect on the previously issued financial statement and auditor's report can be determined, consistent with Paragraphs 5.5 and 5.6 above.
-(See AU-C 560, Subsequent Events and Subsequently Discovered Facts, paragraphs 16.b and 17.b.)
+- 7.23 With respect to the subsequent discovery of facts existing at the date of the auditor's report, the auditor will follow the steps in See AU-C 560.
+If the auditor concludes that the previously issued auditor's report is not reliable and action should be taken to prevent future reliance on the report, the auditor will communicate such facts to the audited entity and advise the audited entity to make the appropriate disclosure of the facts to persons who may be relying on the auditor's reports, consistent with Paragraph 5.5 above.
+If the audited entity fails to do so in a timely manner, the auditor will make the corresponding notifications, consistent with Paragraph 5.6 above. - 7.24 The reporting entity should issue revised financial statements as soon as reasonably possible after the effect on the previously issued financial statement and auditor's report can be determined, consistent with Paragraphs 5.5 and 5.6 above.
+See also A-136, Section II.3.1.